neutrinojs/neutrino/docs/installation/create-new-project.md

 # Scaffold a Neutrino Project

 Neutrino can help you quickly start new projects by scaffolding your initial project structure.
-`@neutrinojs/create-project` uses middleware and presets behind the scene to build projects.
+`@neutrinojs/create-project` uses middleware and presets behind the scenes to build projects.
 If you are not familiar with them, take a moment to explore [middleware](../middleware/README.md) and [presets](../presets/README.md).